 In recently-applied rail blue livery, D7000 is parked up with a class mate on Westbury depot.
 The ‘D’ prefix of its number has been painted over, now that steam had been eliminated and so it was no longer necessary to differentiate from steam numbering.
 7008#AB01-WBY-D7000-PARKD

 Partially obscured by telegraph wires, D1055 “WESTERN ADVOCATE” passes under a bridge near Westbury with a ‘down’ passenger service on 27th October 1973.
-The roof sections containing extractor fans don’t carry so much grime as the others do.
+The less grimy roof sections containing extractor fans may indicate recent attention.
 731027A01-WSB-D1055-PASGR

 The insubstantial buildings of Westbury depot made it seem more like a stabling point than a repair facility, and I was glad Long Rock was never reduced to this size.
 D1029 “WESTERN LEGIONNAIRE” and a four Class 47s are parked up together over oil saturated track.
 7411##A01-WBY-LOCOS-PARKD